material-motion/material-motion/specifications/expressions.md

     plans = expression.plans()

-Every expression must be resolvable into an array of Plans.
+Every motion expression must be resolvable into an array of Plans.

 Successive invocations of this method should generate new Plans.

 ## Follow-up considerations

-### Expression helper methods
+### Motion expression helper methods

-APIs that accept plans could also accept Expressions.
-This reduces the need to resolve the expression at the call site.
+APIs that accept plans could also accept motion expressions.
+This reduces the need to resolve the motion expression at the call site.

-    target.addExpression(Gesture().draggable())
+    target.addMotion(Gesture().draggable())

 ### Serialization

-**Proposal (status: new)**: Expressions should be able to be serialized.
+**Proposal (status: new)**: Motion expressions should be able to be serialized.

-TODO: Discuss value of serializing Expressions vs serializing Plans.
-Expressions have benefit of not necessarily being entirely platform-specific.
-As long as a language exists that can implement an Expression then it doesn't matter which Plans are used.
+TODO: Discuss value of serializing motion expressions vs serializing Plans.
+Motion expressions have benefit of not necessarily being entirely platform-specific.
+As long as a language exists that can implement an motion expression then it doesn't matter which Plans are used.
 If Plans were serialized then we'd be somewhat more implementation-dependant.

     Gesture().draggable().toJSON()